jacobian/pycon2017/docs/part3-request-response.md

 ---

-## Problems with the request/response pattern
+### Problems with the request/response pattern

-- WSGI is *not* request/response, and so the abstraction leaks
+- WSGI is *not actually* a request/response API, so the abstraction leaks
 - Streaming responses can be difficult
 - Maps very poorly to newer web standards (HTTP2, Websockets)

 ---

-## Exercise 3-1: request/response
+### Exercise 3-1: request/response

-### Goal

-Understand how web frameworks map WSGI to request/response objects.
+**Goal**: Understand how web frameworks map WSGI to request/response objects.

 ---

-## Exercise 3-1: request/response
+### Exercise 3-1: request/response

 Write your own request/response objects, and convert your "Hello PyCon" app to use these abstractions: